PowerPointLabs/PowerPointLabs-Website/_docs/zoom-lab.md

   <img class="box-shadow slide" src="{{ site.baseurl }}/img/docs/zoom-to-area-4.png">
 </p>

-> **Note:** if `Put all zoom effects on separate slides` in the Auto Zoom settings dialog is checked, these animations will be inserted on separate slides as well.
+> **Note:** if `Put all zoom effects on separate slides` in the Zoom Lab settings dialog is checked, these animations will be inserted on separate slides as well.

 ## <a class="anchor-bookmark" id="drill-down"></a> Drill Down